 Otherwise, all other purchases earn an unlimited 1% cash back.
 Always see issuer’s terms regarding APR.

 If you’re holding on to a cash back credit card that you feel deserves to make this list, let me know by leaving your thoughts in the comments below.
 If the offer is good, I’ll add it to this best cash back credit cards list.

-Updated March 2, 2015 and originally published November 4, 2014.
+Updated April 12, 2016 and originally published March 22, 2016.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.